chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 .. warning::
     Currently this feature works only for spherical particles.

 * The ``particles file`` The file from which the particles are defined.
 Each line corresponds to a particle and all the relevant variables.
 The file must contain the following information for each particle (the header must be defined accordingly): type shape_argument_0 shape_argument_1 shape_argument_2 p_x p_y p_z v_x v_y v_z omega_x omega_y omega_z orientation_x orientation_y orientation_z density inertia pressure_x pressure_y pressure_z youngs_modulus restitution_coefficient friction_coefficient poisson_ratio rolling_friction_coefficient.
 The particle type is defined by the shape index.
-The shape indices are as follow: sphere=0, rectangle=1, ellipsoid=2, torus=3, cone=4, cylinder=5, cylindrical tube=6, cylindrical helix=7, cut hallow sphere=8, death star=9.
+The shape indices are as follows: sphere=0, rectangle=1, ellipsoid=2, torus=3, cone=4, cylinder=5, cylindrical tube=6, cylindrical helix=7, cut hollow sphere=8, death star=9.
 Currently, the composite, the RBF, and the OpenCascade shapes cannot be loaded from a file.

-The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separatly.
+The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separately.

-* The subsection ``particle info 0`` is used to define relevant information that is specific to the particle with id 0.
+* The subsection ``particle info 0`` is used to define relevant information that is specific to the particle with id ``0``.
 For each particle with the index ``n``, a new subsection name ``particle info n`` should be defined with relevant information.

 * The subsection ``position`` defines the initial value of the particle position if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's position at all points in time.
 This position is expressed as a function that can evolve in time.
-Each component of the ``Function expression`` corresponds to the value of coordinate X, Y, and Z.
+Each component of the ``Function expression`` corresponds to the value of coordinates X, Y, and Z.

 * The subsection ``velocity`` defines the initial value of the particle velocity if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's velocity at all points in time.
 This velocity is expressed as a function that can evolve in time.
-Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z direction.
+Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z directions.

 * If the parameter ``integrate motion`` is set to ``true``, the subsection ``omega`` defines the initial value of the particle's rotational velocity.
 Otherwise, it defines the particle's rotational velocity at all time steps.
 This rotational velocity is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z directions.

-* The subsection ``orientation`` defines the initial value of the particle's angular position around each of the axes X, then Y, and lastly Z.
+* The subsection ``orientation`` defines the initial value of the particle's angular position around each of the axes: X, then Y, and lastly Z.

 .. warning::
     The way position and orientation are defined is that the position of the solid is taken into account first, and then the orientation is considered.
 The orientation is considered as a rotation around each main axis, in the order X, then Y, and lastly Z. The center of rotation for this rotation is the position point of the solid.